-Here is our list of the nine best business file-sharing tools:
+Here is our list of the ten best secure file-sharing tools for business in 2020:

 - FileWhopper A pay-as-you-go file or folder transfer service that specializes in large file sizes.
 Ideal for businesses that need to send files to multiple clients and don’t want to set up user accounts or new platforms for collaboration.

-- Dropbox Business Cloud storage with directory synching across devices available for business and for individuals with a free plan available for private use.
+- Dropbox Business Cloud storage with directory syncing across devices available for business and for individuals with a free plan available for private use.

 - G Suite Google Drive The paid version of Google Drive that is linked to an online productivity suite.
 Low prices and excellent collaboration facilities make this a very popular choice.